joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/03/16/arts/television/the-white-lotus-recap-season-3-episode-5.html

 **Why are the Phoenix Suns so bad?
 'It's not one thing'**\
-`In a gotta-have-it game against the Lakers on national TV, the Suns fell down by 20 in Sunday's first quarter and lost 107-96.`\
+`In a gotta-have-it game against the Lakers on national TV, the Suns fell by 20 in Sunday's first quarter and lost 107-96.`\
 https://nytimes.com/athletic/6208299/2025/03/16/why-are-the-phoenix-suns-so-bad/

 **No. 1 UCLA's road to the Final Four: Will LSU or Baylor contain Lauren Betts?
 Not likely**\